tonykwok/regex4j/README.md

 >- Regex4j does not support method calling without ```()```, e.g. ```Group.Value``` should always be replaced by ```Group.value()```;
 >- The last but most important thing is: method names in Regex4j are all written in ```lowerCamelCase```, pay much more attention to this when you switch role from C# to Java;

-The following example uses the ```Match.result(String)``` method to return the protocol followed by a colon followed by the port number.
+The following example demonstrates how to extract the protocol and port number from an ```URL``` and return the protocol followed by a colon followed by the port number.

 * C#